 It is easy to become a Red Box holder – you just need to contact David Allen and he will arrange to give you your very own Red Box.
 Put it somewhere prominent in your home and drop spare change into it whenever you can.
 Contact David Here

 The role of the Ecumenical Group is to lead the Parish in sharing our Christian life together with the other Christians in our community as fully and widely as we can, in love and service to God, and to God’s world.
 In doing so, we acknowledge the sincerity of each tradition of faith; rejoice in our common Christian faith and heritage, and give thanks to the Holy Spirit for leading us into closer friendship and unity of purpose.

-The Group has members from each of our parish churches and meets [with our priest] three times a year to initiate and co-ordinate activities in the community and with other Christian churches.
+The Group has members from each of our parish churches and meets as needed to initiate and co-ordinate activities in the community and with other Christian churches.
 We would be delighted to hear from any parishioner who would like to join our Group.
-Win Brown leads the Group and can be contacted Here.

 Parishioners participate in various traditional ecumenical events through the year including: